Compare the world's most expensive and costly weddings.

 Vikram, is a son of Sant Singh Chatwal, the founder of the Hampshire Hotels and Resorts chain while Priya is a model, actress and former investment banker.

-Chartered jets were used to fly 600 guests from 26 different countries to India for the celebration.
+Chartered jets were used to fly 600 guests from 26 different countries to India for this super expensive wedding celebration.
 Raised in the West, Vikram had a lot of friends who had never seen India.
 "I really wanted to show them the country.
 So we started in Bombay, which is called the gateway to India, and then we moved to Udaipur and then on to Delhi."

 Vikram and Priya

 In June of 2007, James Packer, one of the richest people in Australia, married Australian model Erica Baxter at the Hotel de Ville located on the French Riviera.